roberttkahelin8/thingmajigs/README.md

 Supported Versions For Issue and Crash Support: MC 1.20.1.

+Supported Mod Loaders For Issue and Crash Support: Forge, NeoForged

 Unsupported Versions For Issue and Crash Support: MC 1.15, 1.16, 1.17, 1.18, 1.19, 1.20.

 ## Documentation